 Like all of Austria’s rural provinces, Niederösterreich (Lower Austria) takes pride in its regional traditions, culture, and cuisine.
 And, every now and then, it turns up in neighbouring Vienna to give locals and tourists a taste of all three.

-The Easter market (Oster-Erlebnismarkt) is one example.
-Around 60 exhibitors sit inside Palais Niederösterreich and offer a broad range of food and drink from the province, together with local arts and crafts.
+The Easter market (Oster-Erlebnismarkt) was one example.
+Around 60 exhibitors sat inside Palais Niederösterreich and offered a broad range of food and drink from the province, together with local arts and crafts.

-The quality bears comparison to any other seasonal market.
-In fact, having gone round, I’d venture to suggest only Schönbrunn Easter market comes close to the standards set in Palais Niederösterreich…shame it’s just a two-day event.
+The quality bore comparison to any other seasonal market.
+In fact, having gone round, I’d venture to suggest only Schönbrunn Easter market comes close to the standards set in Palais Niederösterreich…shame it was just a two-day event.

-On the culinary front, for example, you might find organic craft beers, giant loaves of crusty bread with homemade pastries and biscuits, organic goats cheese and smoked fish, hams, sausages, multiflavoured (and multicoloured) pasta varieties, and much more.
+On the culinary front, for example, I found organic craft beers, giant loaves of crusty bread with homemade pastries and biscuits, organic goats cheese and smoked fish, hams, sausages, multiflavoured (and multicoloured) pasta varieties, and much more.

-Lower Austria has an excellent reputation for wine, so look out for samples of that fine beverage.
+Lower Austria has an excellent reputation for wine, so samples of that fine beverage were common.
 Part of the province actually bears the name Weinviertel, which means “the wine quarter”.

-On the arts and crafts front, perhaps handmade soaps and uniquely-decorated silk scarfs, glass and silver jewellry, porcelain cake stands, organic clothing, painted goose eggs, and even (on my visit) ostrich feather dusters.
+On the arts and crafts front, I discovered handmade soaps and uniquely-decorated silk scarfs, glass and silver jewelry, porcelain cake stands, organic clothing, painted goose eggs, and even ostrich feather dusters.

-The event offers more than a passive feast for the eyes and stomach, though.
+The event offered more than a passive feast for the eyes and stomach, though.

-The central courtyard hosts a stage for music and other entertainment while you dine on Lower Austrian fare and a glass of fine wine (perhaps served by a portly gentleman with a moustache you can hang your coat on).
+The central courtyard hosted a stage for music and other entertainment while you dined on Lower Austrian fare and a glass of fine wine (perhaps served by a portly gentleman with a moustache you can hang your coat on).

 The palais itself

-Palais Niederösterreich rarely opens so fully to the public, so the Easter market counts as a genuinely golden chance to get a look inside this remarkable building.
+Palais Niederösterreich rarely opens so fully to the public, so the Easter market counted as a genuinely golden chance to get a look inside this remarkable building.

-The market occupies rooms that date back centuries.
+The market occupied rooms that date back centuries.

-Be sure to go into the Landtagssaal, for example.
-This former seat of the provincial parliament has gorgeous Baroque frescoes covering the ceiling, and it once hosted the likes of Liszt, Beethoven and Schubert for concerts.
+The Landtagssaal former seat of the provincial parliament, for example, has gorgeous Baroque frescoes covering the ceiling, and it once hosted the likes of Liszt, Beethoven and Schubert for concerts.

-You can normally take a tour of the palais during the Easter market (albeit in German last time I visited).
+You can often take a tour of the palais during public events like a seasonal market.
 This takes you inside the perfectly-preserved Renaissance chambers with their glorious carved wooden ceilings; they still use the rooms for official functions.

 Dates & times

-The same palais and province normally offer an equivalent (and equally excellent) market for Christmas, typically held at a weekend around the turn of November/December.
+The same palais and province does, however, offer an annual equivalent: the equally excellent Adventmarkt, typically held at a weekend around the turn of November/December.

 How to get to the market